 Have You Negotiated with the Other Party?

-Did you know that not all personal injury claims make it to trials?
+Did you know that not all personal injury law firm make it to trials?
 In fact, a lot of them get settled outside of the courtroom.
 Although it might be necessary to file a lawsuit sometimes, you can also consider mediation and arbitration as alternative dispute resolutions.
 But, sometimes, claims get settled before reaching these processes.
 Your attorney can negotiate directly with the at-fault party’s insurer for you and get maximum compensation.
 If the insurance provider refuses to settle your claim, your attorney can file a lawsuit on your behalf.

 Can You Collect Damages?